 I soon divined this broadcast was a basketball game at Boston Garden between the Seventy-Sixers and the Celtics.

 Each play mattered to the excited announcer and the roar of the crowd was as bloodthirsty as the Romans in the Coliseum.
 I rooted for the Boston team, since my mother had been born in Jamaica Plains, but Bill Russell was not stopping the dreaded giant, Wilt.
-Luckily the Sixers were befuddled by the Jones boys and at breakfast I recounted how the two brothers’ defense stopped the Philadelphia team.
+Luckily the Sixers were befuddled by the Jones boys and at breakfast I recounted the two brothers’ defense stopping the Philadelphia team.

 “When did you fall asleep?” my father asked and I answered, “Around midnight.”

 “Don’t tell your mother or the Jones Boys will have a curfew.”